Baltic Sea ferry runs aground in Finnish waters, no injuries

 Finnish authorities say a Baltic Sea passenger ferry with nearly 300 people has run aground in the Aland Islands archipelago between Finland and Sweden without injuries

-HELSINKI -- A Baltic Sea passenger ferry with nearly 300 people aboard has run aground in the Aland Islands archipelago between Finland and Sweden without injuries Sunday, and rescue officials were preparing to evacuate the vessel, Finnish authorities said.
+HELSINKI -- A Baltic Sea passenger ferry with nearly 300 people aboard ran aground in the Aland Islands archipelago between Finland and Sweden without injuries Sunday, and rescuers evacuated the vessel's passengers to shore, Finnish authorities said.

-The Finnish coast guard tweeted that the M/S Amorella operated by ferry company Viking Line between the Finnish western port city of Turku and Swedish capital Stockholm is currently “stuck on the ground” south of the port of Langnas in the Aland Islands.
+The Finnish coast guard tweeted that the M/S Amorella operated by ferry company Viking Line between the Finnish western port city of Turku and Swedish capital Stockholm hit ground south of the port of Langnas in the Aland Islands near the Julgrund island

 “There are no reported human casualties,” Viking Line said in a short statement adding that the situation with the vessel was “stable."
-It added that the vessel has around 200 passengers and a crew of 80 aboard.
+The vessel had 200 passengers and a crew of 80 aboard.

-The coast guard got alerted of the incident just before 1 p.m.
-Finnish time.
+The coast guard were alerted to the incident just before 1 p.m.
+Finnish time, and rescue boats evacuated those onboard to shore.
 Authorities were investigating why the ferry ran aground.

+Viking Line CEO Jan Hanses told the Finnish public broadcaster YLE that the accident was caused either by technical failure or human error.

+“Something has gone wrong with the ship's steering," Hanses told YLE, adding that water had leaked into one of the vessel's sections but was unable to specify how bad the leakage was.

 The Aland Islands, an autonomous Finnish territory, are midway between the two port cities and M/S Amorella was set to make a scheduled stop there en route to Stockholm.